open2b/scriggo-site/site/how-to-use.md

 ### Import packages

 You have already seen how to [pass a package as global](#use-other-types-of-globals) to a template.
-A package passes as a global can be used without importing it.
+A package passed as a global can be used without importing it.

 You can also allow the template code to import other packages by passing an importer to the BuildTemplate function.
 You